 Air Force Officer Rank and Insignia

 Rank Title Abbreviation Insignia

-0-1 SECOND LIEUTENANT 2d Lt
+O-1 SECOND LIEUTENANT 2d Lt

-0-2 FIRST LIEUTENANT 1st Lt
+O-2 FIRST LIEUTENANT 1st Lt

 O-3 CAPTAIN Capt

-O-4 MAJOR Мај
+0-4 MAJOR Мај

 O-5 LIEUTENANT COLONEL Lt Col

 O-6 COLONEL Col

-0-7 BRIGADIER GENERAL Brig Gen
+O-7 BRIGADIER GENERAL Brig Gen

 O-8 MAJOR GENERAL Maj Gen

 O-9 LIEUTENANT GENERAL Lt Gen

 O-10 GENERAL Gen

-8.2.10.
+- 8.2.10.
 Air Force Vision.
-We will excel as stewards of all Air Force resources in service to the American people, while providing precise and reliable Global Vigilance, Reach and Power for the nation.

-8.2.11.
+The U.S. Air Force is the world's preeminent force in air, space and cyberspace.
+We maintain that distinction by maintaining our objective of global vigilance, reach and power and remaining true to our vision statement: The World's Greatest Air Force-Powered by Airmen, Fueled by Innovation.
+Through shared values, key capabilities and upholding our Airman's Creed, we continue to achieve our mission and aim high in all we do. - 8.2.11.
 Air Force Birthday.
-18 September 1947.
+18 September 1947. - 8.2.12.

-8.2.12.
 Space Force Birthday.
-20 December 2019.
+20 December 2019. - 8.2.13.

-8.2.13.
 Air Force and Space Force Mission.
-Fly, Fight and Win in Air, Space and Cyberspace.
+Fly, Fight and Win in Air, Space and Cyberspace. - 8.2.14.

-8.2.14.
 AFROTC Mission.
-Developing Leaders of Character for Tomorrow's Air Force.
+Develop leaders of character for tomorrow's Air Force and Space Force. - 8.2.15.

-8.2.15.
 Important Quotes.

-"The more you sweat in peace, the less you bleed in war." - General Norman Schwarzkopf
+"The more you sweat in peace, the less you bleed in war."

+- General Norman Schwarzkopf

 "Duty then is the sublimest word in the English language.
 You should do your duty in all things.
 You can never do more.
-You should never wish to do less." - General Robert E. Lee, CSA
+You should never wish to do less."

+- General Robert E. Lee, CSA

-"The American people rightly look to their military leaders to be not only skilled in the technical aspects of the profession of arms, but to be men of integrity." - General Joseph L. Collins, USA
+"The American people rightly look to their military leaders to be not only skilled in the technical aspects of the profession of arms, but to be men of integrity."

+- General Joseph L. Collins, USA

-"Leadership is intangible; therefore no weapon ever designed can replace it." - General Omar N. Bradley, USA
+"Leadership is intangible; therefore no weapon ever designed can replace it."

+- General Omar N. Bradley, USA

-"If our air forces are never used, they have achieved their finest goal." - General Nathan F. Twining, USA
+"If our air forces are never used, they have achieved their finest goal."

+- General Nathan F. Twining, USA

-"If I didn't have air supremacy, I wouldn't be here." - General Dwight D. Eisenhower, USA
+"If I didn't have air supremacy.
+I wouldn't be here."

+- General Dwight D. Eisenhower, USA